cozuya/secret-hitler/README.md

 Minor image alterations and editing.

 Players are able to speak/communicate during the selection of policies.
 This may be disabled later.
+Veto power is slightly adjusted so that chancellor's need to select a policy prior to saying yes or no to vetoing that power.